-THE CULTURE OF CHERRIES AS BUSHES AND PYRAMIDS ON THE MAHALEB (CERASUS MAHALEB).
+CHERRIES AS BUSHES AND PYRAMIDS ON THE MAHALEB STOCK (CERASUS MAHALEB).

 This stock has been long known in our shrubberies as the "Perfumed Cherry:" its wood when burned emits a most agreeable perfume.
-France it is called "Bois de St. Lucie," and it has been there used for dwarf cherries for very many years ;---why it has not been employed by English nurserymen, I cannot tell.
+France it is called "Bois de St. Lucie," and it has been there used for dwarf cherries for very many years; -why it has not been employed by English nurserymen, I cannot tell.
 My attention was called to it in France some fifteen or twenty years ago, since which I have used it extensively, annually increasing my culture.
 Its great recommendation is, that cherries grafted on it will flourish in soils unfavourable to them on the common cherry stock, such as strong white clay, or soils with a chalky subsoil.
-Although the trees grow most vigorously the first two or three seasons, yet, after that period, and especially if root-pruned, they form dwarf prolific bushes, so as easily to be covered with a net, or, what is better, muslin or tiffany, which protects the fruit more effectually from birds and wasps; thus giving us, what is certainly most rare, cherries fully ripe, and prolonging their season till the end of September.
-The trees may also be protected from spring frosts by the same covering, or by woollen netting, which is preferable, as it admits air to them while in blossom.
+Although the trees grow most vigorously the first two or three seasons, yet, after that period, and especially if root-pruned, they form dwarf prolific bushes, so as easily to be covered with a net, or, what is better, with muslin or tiffany, which will protect the blossoms from frost in spring, and the fruit more effectually from birds and wasps in summer; thus giving us, what is certainly most rare, cherries fully ripe, and prolonging their season till the end of September.
 These dwarf bushes may be planted from five to six feet apart, and their branches pruned so that seven, or nine, or more, come out from the centre of the plant, like a wellmanaged gooseberry bush.
-These branches will, in May or June, put forth, as in the horizontal shoots of pyramidal pears, several shoots at their extremities, all of which must be pinched off to within three buds of their base, leaving the leading shoots untouched till the middle or end of August, when they must be shortened, and the pruning for the year is finished.
+These branches will, in May or June, put forth, as in the horizontal shoots of pyramidal pears, several shoots at their extremities, all of which must be pinched off to three leaves, leaving the leading shoots untouched till the middle or end of August, when they must be shortened, and the pruning for the year is finished.

-The Morello and Duke cherries-the most eligible for this bush culture-may have their shoots shortened to eight buds.
-If, however, the space be confined in which they are planted, this length may be reduced, for by root-pruning the trees may be kept exceedingly dwarf.
+The Morello and Duke cherries-the most eligible for this bush culture-may have their leading shoots shortened to eight buds.
+If, however, the space be confined in which they are planted, this length may be reduced, for by biennial rootpruning the trees may be kept exceedingly dwarf.
 The end is to form the tree into a round bush, not too much crowded with shoots.
-Towards the end of September, or, in fact, as soon as the autumnal rains have sufficiently penetrated the soil, a trench may be dug round the tree, exactly the same as recommended for root-pruning of pears, the spade introduced under the tree to cut all perpendicular roots, and all the spreading roots shortened with the knife, and brought near to the surface, previously filling in the trench with some light friable soil for them to rest on, and spreading them regularly round the tree, as near to the surface as possible; then covering them with the soil (if not too tenacious) that was taken out of the trench.
+Towards the end of September,\ or, in fact, as soon as the autumnal rains have sufficiently penetrated the soil, a trench may be dug round the tree, exactly the same as recommended for root-pruning of pears, the spade introduced under the tree to cut all perpendicular roots, and all the spreading roots shortened with the knife, and brought near to the surface, previously filling in the trench with some light friable soil for them to rest on, and spreading them regularly round the tree, as near to the surface as possible; then covering them with the soil that was taken out of the trench.
 No dung or manure of any kind is required, as this stock seems to flourish in the poorest soils.
-Some short litter or halfdecayed leaves will, however, be of much benefit placed on the surface round the stem.
+Some short litter or half-decayed leaves will, however, be of much benefit placed on the surface round the stem.